Joseph-R-J/UVSim/README.md

 UVSim has a 100 line memory.

-Users can input commands one line at a time, which are entered into the memory in sequential order.
+Users can input commands one line or multiple lines at a time, which are entered into the memory in sequential order.

+Users can load, save source file from disk.

+Users can use the text field to input source file by using insert, delete, cut, paste, etc.

+UVSim can handle 6 digit decimal calculations.

 OPERATIONS: